chaobrain/brain-modeling-ecosystem/index.md

-# Ecosystem for Brain Dynamics Programming
+# Brain Dynamics Programming Ecosystem

 We are building an ecosystem for general-purpose bain dynamics programming (BDP).